 Kirriemuir Camera Obscura - one of only four in Scotland - is housed in a purpose-designed turret room in the Barrie Pavilion on Kirrie Hill.
-It provides a fascinating glimpse into another era and striking views of the surrounding countryside.
+It provides a fascinating glimpse of historic technology and striking views of the surrounding countryside.

-One of only four in the Scotland, Kirriemuir Camera Obscura boasts stunning views of the town, the surrounding countryside and glens.
-Friendly guides will explain how the equipment works and the various landmarks which can be viewed.
+One of only four in Scotland, Kirriemuir Camera Obscura boasts stunning views of the surrounding countryside.
+Friendly guides are there to explain how the equipment works and the various landmarks which can be viewed.

-Since the Camera Obscura works best on bright sunny days there are times when the view will not be at its best due to weather conditions.
-However the guides will explain this and a DVD will be available to view while you enjoy a tea or coffee.
+The Camera Obscura works best on bright sunny days so there will be times when the view will not be at its best due to weather conditions.
+At these times a DVD will be available to view while you enjoy a tea or coffee in Cafe Obscura.

-The pavilion which later this year will also house the Cafe Obscura and other attractions, is completely self- funding and is entirely managed and staffed by Kirriemuir Regeneration Group volunteers.
+The Camera Obscura , is completely self- funding and is entirely managed and staffed by Kirriemuir Regeneration Group volunteers.